mBartoldus/lowercase_v/README.md

 					//	    4 0

 ### .from_quaternion( quaternion )
-Builds a transformation matrix from a quaternion.
+Populates a 3x3 transformation matrix from a quaternion.

 A quaternion is a normalized v(4) where the first three elements represent the axis of rotation, and the final element, commonly referred to as "w", is the inverse of rotation.
 When w == 0, the quaternion represents a 180° turn along the axis.
 When w == 1, there's no rotation.
 Therefore, v(0,0,0,1) is the identity quaternion.